YEOWEIHNGWHYELAB/ailex-web/README.md

 ## Traffic Systems & AI Adversary
 ![github-small](https://github.com/YEOWEIHNGWHYELAB/AILEX/blob/main/TrafficLights.png)

+##Download
+Download the file from https://yzhedwin.github.io/ailex-web/downloads/.
+Then extract it to a desired directory, double click on the MRT.exe file.
+You may need to add an exception to your anti-virus to run this game.
+This game only works on a Windows (x64/64-bit) machine.

-Hardware & Software:
+##Hardware & Software
 This game is tested to worked on
-GPU: 940m CPU: i5 6200u Ram: 8GB
+GPU: Nvidia GT940m 2GB GDDR3 CPU: Intel i5-6200u Ram: 8GB
 Size of Game: 539MB
-You need a Windows (x64/64-bit) machine.
-You may need to add an exception to your anti-virus to run this game.

 ## Controls
 ### Xbox